-This information is for you if you are about to have, or you are recovering from, a vaginal hysterectomy (an operation to remove your uterus (womb) through your vagina).
+This information is for you if you are about to have, or you are recovering from, an abdominal hysterectomy (an operation to remove your uterus (womb) through a cut in your tummy).
 You might also find it useful to share this information with your family and friends.